nushackers/hackertools_materials/unix-utils/slides.md

       ProxyJump stu
       User <enter user>

-Since %h is the `Host`, we can quickly appead it to our HostName so that we have a shorter alias!
+Since %h is the `Host`, we can quickly append it to our HostName so that we have a shorter alias!

 ---